 In France, industry has been hobbled by average hourly labor costs of nearly $44 per hour, a full 13 percent higher than their German counterparts.
 It is not surprising that German exports – the engine of that country’s relatively strong growth – are more than double those of France, or that Germany’s share of EU exports has been rising while France has seen its slice of the pie decline.

-Gallois’ includes the just-enacted reduction in the portion of the state’s welfare cost burden borne by industry as well as a slew of other measures.
-They include avoiding “new layers of regulation” to “ensure better long-term visibility,” helping small businesses, reducing “legal and fiscal obstacles for small firms seeking to grow into mid-sized companies, simplifying export credits and maintaining tax credits and public funding for research and innovation.
+Mr. Gallois’ recommendations include cutting the portion of the state’s welfare cost burden borne by industry, by reducing the payroll tax paid by both companies and workers.
+He also suggests a slew of other measures, including avoiding “new layers of regulation” to “ensure better long-term visibility,” helping small businesses, reducing “legal and fiscal obstacles for small firms seeking to grow into mid-sized companies, simplifying export credits and maintaining tax credits and public funding for research and innovation.
 He also recommends putting four workers on the boards of large companies, to try to soften France’s “us vs. them” labor mentality.

 Most shocking perhaps is the suggestion that France would do well to research exploring possible shale gas reserves that are among the largest in Western Europe “despite environmental concerns.”
 This sounds more like the Mitt Romney platform than the working papers of a Socialist government.